git-disl/BERT4ETH/README.md

 unzip ...;
 ```

-If you want to run the basic BERT4ETH model, it is no need to download the ERC-20 log dataset.

-Advanced features (In/out separation and ERC20 log) make the model not very efficient..
+The master branch hosts the basic BERT4ETH model.
+If you wish to run the basic BERT4ETH model, there is no need to download the ERC-20 log dataset.
+Advanced features such as In/out separation and ERC20 log can be found in the old branch.

 #### Step 3: Transaction Sequence Generation